ISAC Annual Summit 2026 Banner

 General Session – Strengthening the Nation Together: The New MS-ISAC Charter and Governance Model for the Future of SLTT Cybersecurity

-In this end-of-day plenary keynote, the Chair of the Interim Member Governance Board (IMGB) will unveil the newly revised MS-ISAC Charter and Governance Model, developed through rigorous engagement with the SLTT community.
+In this end-of-day plenary keynote, a member of the Interim Member Governance Board (IMGB) will unveil the newly revised MS-ISAC Charter and Governance Model, developed through rigorous engagement with the SLTT community.
 This session explores how the revised governance structure strengthens MS-ISAC's value proposition, reinforces transparency and member influence, and creates a more unified, collaborative environment among the MS-ISAC and the state, local, tribal, and territorial government ecosystem.
 The session concludes with a first-of-its-kind MS-ISAC Champagne Toast.

 5:30 pm Eastern